 Participants should ideally be the child’s primary caregiver.

 Be committed to participating in a 20 week programme.

 Assessments will involve parent interviews and structured playroom session.

-Weekly sessions can occur in home and/or in a clinic room at Dayspring Trust or Waitakere Hospital.
+Weekly sessions can occur in home and/or in a clinic room at Dayspring Trust.

 All aspects of the work will be videoed and edited parts of this video will form the basis for the individualised program.

 Referrals can be made to Secure Beginnings via Dayspring Trust, and will reviewed by our Practitioner for suitability for the programme.

-Referrals can be made via phone or email or by completing the Secure Beginnings Referral Form which can be located on the Dayspring Trust website.
+Referrals can be made via phone or email or by completing the Secure Beginnings Referral Form on the Dayspring Trust website.